-47. Some results have been achieved since Monterrey in addressing systemic issues, but significant additional progress is needed.
+68. Some results have been achieved since Monterrey in addressing systemic issues, but significant additional progress is needed.
 This is all the more urgent given the current financial crisis.
-The progress expected after Monterrey with the mandated work of the multilateral financial institutions, in particular IMF to strengthen surveillance, give high priority to the identification and prevention of potential crises and to strengthening the underpinnings of international financial stability did not take place.
-This partly explains the current deep and broadening financial crisis as well as the continued weaknesses in the international financial system.
+The progress expected after Monterrey with the mandated work of the multilateral financial institutions, including the role of IMF in strengthening surveillance, giving high priority to the identification and prevention of potential crises and strengthening the underpinnings of international financial stability, remains incomplete.
+The current financial crisis, as well as the continued weaknesses in the international financial system, further underline the need to strengthen the international financial architecture.
 The reform of the international financial architecture should focus on providing greater transparency and strengthening the voice and participation of developing countries and countries with economies in transition in international decision-making and norm-setting.
 Thus, we resolve to undertake appropriate and timely steps to improve the functioning of the international economic and financial system.
 It is essential to maintain the involvement of the United Nations in these undertakings.
 This is crucial for an integrated implementation of the Monterrey Consensus.